Research toolkit modules

 Initiative 1 commercial model — Real time transcription without recording

-Commercial intent: This layer is positioned as the research foundation.
-It removes typing from live interviews while preserving researcher control and confidentiality.
-It focuses on attention, listening quality, and immediate research readiness rather than automation throughput.
+Commercial intent: This layer is the research foundation.
+It removes typing from live interviews to improve listening quality and immediate research readiness.

 Delivery and configuration